venkatmithun/pubmed-database-search/README.md

 ## Pubmed-Database-Search

 Search through the pubmed articles using this light weight simple react application.
+It is a customizable search tool for PubMed database to enhance the quality of research during COVID-19 pandemic.

 ## Installation